 The self-control connection: ADHD affects the brain’s ability to “hit the brakes” and think through consequences before doing something.
 So kids may do or say something before they’ve had a chance to consider their options.
 ADHD can also make it hard to manage emotions.

 Fidgeting, interrupting, and trouble taking turns can be signs of ADHD, too.
+There are also symptoms of ADHD that show up at different ages.

 Learning differences and self-control